BrendanMartin/sqlprotobuf/README.md

 # sqlprotobuf
 A very early stage SQL to Protobuf parser written in Python.
+Inspired by https://github.com/okdistribute/sql-protobuf.

 This does not cover many SQL/Protobuf idiosyncrasies, and is only meant to crudely turn CREATE TABLE statements into Protobuf Messages.